Rasmus line-up: Eero Heinonen, Lauri Ylonen, Aki Hakala, Pauli Rantasalmi

 Global success Rasmus

-Its European success led to the release of the album in other parts of the world.
-Dead Letters reached the top ten in the UK and the first single "In the Shadows" reached the top three.
+Its European success led to the album being released in other parts of the world.
+Dead Letters reached the UK Top 10, with the first single, "In the Shadows", reaching the Top 3.

-Both also reached the top 50 on the Australian ARIA Charts in 2004 and also peaked at number one on the New Zealand Singles Chart.
+Both also reached the top 50 on the Australian ARIA charts in 2004, as well as number one on the New Zealand Singles Chart.
 The single also reached the top 20 on the US Billboard Heatseeker charts.
 "Guilty" was the band's second single for the US market.

 The iTunes Music Store recently offered the second track on Dead Letters, "In the Shadows", as one of their free singles, and the positive public outcry prompted many listeners to purchase the remainder of the album.

-Their new album - Hide From The Sun was recorded in 2005.
-The singles “No Fear”, “Sail Away” and “Shot” have recently been released.
-On April 28, 2006, they received an exclusive statuette at the ESKA Music Awards in Poland (this is their second ESKA statuette, the first was in 2004) in the Best World Rock Group nomination.
+Their new album, Hide From The Sun, was recorded in 2005.
+The singles "No Fear", "Sail Away" and "Shot" have recently been released.
+On April 28, 2006, they received an exclusive statuette at the ESKA Music Awards in Poland (their second ESKA statuette, the first was in 2004) in the Best World Rock Group category.

 Hide From The Sun will be released in the US on October 10, 2006